 You are not alone

-For many men, calling our helpline is the first step they have made in talking to someone else about the problems they face.
-Whether it is information or just emotional support, please call.
+For many men, calling our anonymous helpline is the first step they have made in talking to someone else about the problems they face.
+Whether it is information or just someone to listen to you, please call.

 We also welcome calls from mothers, sisters, daughters, brothers, sons, friends, work colleagues seeking information they know or think is a victim.
 We are here to help.

-Our helpline is operated by trained people who can give both emotional and practical support as well as providing information.
+Our helpline is operated by trained people who can give both listening and practical support as well as providing information.

 • Simply someone to talk to